veeneck/ColwichHSO/content/forms/sponsors.md

 fullUrl: "https://colwichhso.com/forms/sponsor"
 subtitle: Become a Sponsor
 shoutout: We Couldn't Do It Without You 🤝
 overview: Thanks for considering a sponsorship for Colwich HSO.
 We greatly appreciate our Carnival sponsors, and we also have year round options now!
-Please take a look at the 6 sponsorship tiers available.
+Please take a look at the <a href="#section0">6 sponsorship packages available</a>.
 custom_class: "show_image event_sponsor"
 ctaicon: hearthand
 modules: